yannansoda/data-trees/src/site/notes/Notes/Regularization.md

 		- flip them left/right
 		- shift them up/down/right/left by a couple pixels
 		- add small noise, etc...
+	-  but if the validation set doesn't have the same randomness, then the accuracy fluctuates crazily.
 - early stopping
 	- Initialize with small weights -> these get bigger as you do gradient descent- > stop when they are the ‘optimal’ size
 	- ![Pasted image 20230316144212.png|300](/img/user/assets/images/Pasted%20image%2020230316144212.png)
+>[!interesting]
+> But long-term training may lead to flip in large models, see [here](https://openai.com/research/deep-double-descent) { #9ff80e}

 ## Regularized regression
 - Ridge Regression